-Getting ready: Adjust oven rack to the middle position and preheat to 350°F. Toast the pecans on a half-sheet pan until golden brown, about 10 minutes, and cool completely; this can be done in advance and stored in an airtight container at room temperature for several weeks.
-Meanwhile, peel, trim, and core the pineapple, and measure 5 ounces (about 2/3 cup; 140g) of fruit into the bowl of a blender, or a tall, narrow jar for an immersion blender.
-If you like, reserve the scraps to make fresh pineapple syrup.
-Peel a banana, and measure out 3 ounces of fruit (about 1/3 cup; 85g) to add along with the pineapple.
-Blend until smooth; use immediately, or refrigerate up to 3 days and bring to about 70°F (21°C) before use.
+Getting Ready: Adjust oven rack to the middle position and preheat to 350°F (180°C).
+Toast pecans on a half-sheet pan until golden brown, about 10 minutes, then let cool completely.
+(The pecans may be toasted in advance and stored in an airtight container at room temperature for several weeks.)
+Meanwhile, peel, trim, and core the pineapple and measure 5 ounces (about 2/3 cup; 140g) fruit into the jar of a blender, or a tall, narrow jar if using an immersion blender.
+If you like, reserve the pineapple scraps to make fresh pineapple syrup.
+Peel banana and measure out 3 ounces fruit (about 1/3 cup; 85g) to add along with the pineapple.
+Blend until smooth.
+Use purée immediately or refrigerate up to 3 days and bring to about 70°F (21°C) before use.

 For the Cake: Combine sugar, baking powder, salt, cinnamon, cloves, baking soda, nutmeg, eggs, and vanilla in the bowl of a stand mixer fitted with the whisk attachment.
 Mix on low to moisten, then increase to medium and whip until thick and fluffy, about 5 minutes.
-Add melted butter in a steady stream, then reduce speed to low and add the flour.
-Once smooth, add the fruit purée and mix only until well combined.
-Fold in the toasted pecans with a flexible spatula, scraping the bowl along the bottom and sides to ensure it's well mixed throughout.
+Add melted butter in a steady stream, then reduce speed to low and add flour.
+Once smooth, add fruit purée and mix only until well combined.
+Fold in toasted pecans with a flexible spatula, scraping the bowl along the bottom and sides to ensure batter is well mixed throughout.